Hair Loss (Part2) Understanding Alopecia Areata: Solutions and Support

 Medications

 Treatments for most types of alopecia are basically the same and involve a combination of oral as well as topical medications.
 Not every treatment procedure works for everyone and it may be a journey of trial and error before you hit on a treatment or combination of treatments that work for you.
 A doctor who is well versed in alopecia will be someone who understands your condition and struggles.
+Below are the well knowns;

 Natural Remedies